chainguard-images/images/images/r-base/README.md

 <!--monopod:end-->

 <!--overview:start-->
-This image contains the R programming language and environment.It can be used for statistical analysis, machine learning and data visualization.
+This image contains the R programming language and environment.
+It can be used for statistical analysis, machine learning and data visualization.
 <!--overview:end-->

 <!--getting:start-->